 Get started on the right foot by sending your new client a warm welcome email.

-Each email you send a client should indicate next steps.
+Each email you send a client should indicate the next steps.
 Clients want to know the process is always moving forward and what they can expect.
 The biggest mistake you can make during the onboarding process is leaving clients in the dark.

-A sample welcome letter.
-Source
+A sample welcome letter from acquire.io

 As you welcome the client and move through the onboarding process, keep your own records up-to-date.
 Save a copy of any communications you send to the client, and add any new information you get to your CRM system right away.